-- 2. A student must earn 120 credit hours to qualify for graduation and must maintain a "C" average (2.000) in all Benedictine University coursework. - Courses with a number below 100 do not count toward the 120 credit hours required for graduation. - University-level courses completed to fulfill a condition of admission count toward the 120 hour graduation requirement, but do not satisfy University Core requirements. - 3.
+- 2. A student must earn 120 semester credit hours to qualify for graduation and must maintain a "C" average (2.000) in all Benedictine University coursework. - Courses with a number below 100 do not count toward the 120 credit hours required for graduation. - University-level courses completed to fulfill a condition of admission count toward the 120 hour graduation requirement, but do not satisfy University Core requirements. - 3.
 Majors and minors: - a.
 A student must select a major field of study before completing 60 credit hours, and must complete the requirements set forth in the Catalog under the heading for the selected major.
-Only courses in which a student has received a "C" or better may be applied to the major requirement.
+Only courses in which a student has received a "C" or better may be applied to the major requirement. - b.

-- b.
 A major field of study requires at least 36 credit hours, of which a minimum of 24 credit hours must be completed at the 200-level or above, of which at least nine credit hours must be at the 300-level or above. - c.
 Students are encouraged to supplement their major and Mode of Inquiry programs with appropriate minors.
 The minor can be used to round out a program of study by complementing the required major.
 For example, a student who selects a major in a technical or professional area might select a minor in the liberal arts to gain additional analytical and communication skills and vice versa. - d.
 A minor consists of at least 21 and no more than 30 credit hours of courses completed from the specified list for the minor program.
 At least 12 credit hours at the 200-level or above, including at least three credit hours at Benedictine at the 300-level, must also be completed.
 Only courses in which a student has received a grade of "C" or better may be applied to the minor.
 Any credit hours completed for a minor may be used to fulfill Mode of Inquiry or major requirements.
 Successfully completed minors are designated on the transcript following graduation. - e.
 A concentration is a grouping of courses within a student's major.
-This grouping consists of at least 12 semester hours of required or recommended courses designed to focus on a particular aspect of a major, and/or to focus on a particular career opportunity for graduates of that major. - 4.
+This grouping consists of at least 12 semester credit hours of required or recommended courses designed to focus on a particular aspect of a major, and/or to focus on a particular career opportunity for graduates of that major. - 4.
 At least 55 of the 120 credit hours for graduation must be completed at a four-year regionally accredited college (of which 45 credit hours must be completed at Benedictine University) and at least 30 of the final 45 credit hours must be completed at Benedictine University, including at least 12 credit hours at the 200-level or above in the major.
 Courses completed at Benedictine prior to formal admission to degree status may not be used to fulfill this academic residency requirement.
-Such credit may fulfill other graduation requirements with the approval of the department and division chairpersons. - Note: Students who qualify for the Degree Completion Program and the Adult Undergraduate Program are exempted from the 45 credit hour academic residency requirement.
-See Degree Completion Program. - 5.
-A maximum of 30 credit hours earned through any one or combination of external credit programs may be applied with the approval of the University toward the 120 credit hours required for the bachelor's degree.
-These credits will not normally satisfy the academic residency requirement.
-Applications may be obtained from the Registrar. - a.
-The Advanced Placement Program Educational Testing Service (ETS) tests are offered to high school sophomores, juniors or seniors once a year and the scores are sent to Benedictine.
-Students who score three, four or five are given credit in the appropriate course area. - b.
-CLEP Tests The College Level Examination Program (CLEP) gives students the opportunity to show that they have the knowledge necessary to gain course credit without actually taking the course.
-CLEP credits are not acceptable as transfer credits from other institutions, but evidence of CLEP scores will be evaluated for credit toward the Benedictine University degree.
-The applicant must submit an official copy of the grade report sent by ETS.
-CLEP tests should be taken in the freshman or sophomore year.
-Students may not receive CLEP credit in a subject area in which they have completed course work.
-CLEP credit in major courses must be approved in advance by the department chair.
+Such credit may fulfill other graduation requirements with the approval of the department and division chairpersons.